kguha/lab3/README.md

 Whether you are using Windows or Mac, it’s really helpful to be able to do a few things on the command line.
 And to understand it, one of the most important concepts is the *current working directory*.
-This is sort of like “where you are” on your computer when you type a command.
+This is sort of like you are” on your computer when you type a command.

 For example, you might be in your home directory (`/Users/YOURNAME` on Mac, or maybe `C:\Users\YOURNAME` on Windows), which means that when you